-Stanley Lindwasser wandered into our office one day in December with his little dog, Rembrandt, who he takes everywhere.
-Wearing his signature winter fur hat, he looked around our place, wondering what it was.
+Stanley Lindwasser wandered into our office one day last December with his little dog, Rembrandt, who he takes everywhere.
+Wearing his signature winter fur hat, Stanley looked around our place, wondering what it was.
 Where had he stumbled into?
 A Little Beacon Blog?
 Tin Shingle?
 "What are these things?" he asked.
 And with that began a beautiful friendship of us helping him complete his website design, and most recently, writing a press release for him to announce his first gallery showing in Beacon at Rhinebeck Bank's new Art Program, which he found out about through BeaconArts.
-The show is up now through November 3rd, with a reception on Thursday, October 12th from 5-6:15pm at the Beacon Branch (1476 NY-9D, Wappingers Falls, NY 12590 across from the Family Dollar).
-As in keeping with this new program, all of the artwork is for sale.
+The show is up now through November 3, with a reception on Thursday, October 12, from 5 to 6:15 pm at the Rhinebeck Bank's Beacon Branch (1476 NY-9D, Wappingers Falls, NY, across from the Family Dollar).
+(Shhh, don't tell anyone it's not in Beacon!)
+In keeping with this new program, all of the artwork is for sale.
 Get a feel for Stanley's artwork on his website here.

 Enjoy the show now before it's gone.
 And if you see Stanley walking around town - you'll recognize him with little Rembrandt - say hi.
 He'd love to talk to you. :)